 Reading Education, M.Ed.

-*Due to state of Florida requirements for Reading Certification (K-12), applicants to the Reading Education, M.Ed., must meet additional specific requirements:
+Due to state of Florida requirements for Reading Certification (K-12), applicants to the Reading Education, M.Ed., must meet additional specific requirements beyond the standard coursework:

 "Eligibility for initial educator certification in Washington is based on completion of a state approved educator preparation program.
 This program is approved in Florida.
 Even though you may be residing in Washington while in this program, your application for educator certification in Washington will be processed as an out-of-state application.
 Go to http://pathway.pesb.wa.gov/outofstate for more information.
 Teachers are advised to contact their individual school districts as to whether this program may qualify for teacher advancement" (Washington Student Achievement Council Degree Authorization, February 26, 2013).